patrickhajali/Neuro/README.md

 I came across LFP recordings and explored what it's like working with neuro data.
-For a quick overview, see [nb.ipynb].
+For a quick overview, see this [notebook][nb.ipynb].

 More about what I did [here](www.patrickhajali.com/neuro).

-### What is added ontop of [Open-Ephys](https://github.com/open-ephys/open-ephys-python-tools)
+#### What I added ontop of [Open-Ephys](https://github.com/open-ephys/open-ephys-python-tools)

 An ```LFPSession``` is designed to be created once to load the desired Open-Ephys session.